 Clear, invisible "trays" are now available.
 These can straighten teeth without using traditional braces and wires.

-Invisible trays may be an option for people who require simple orthodontic work.
+Invisible trays may be an option for some people who require simple orthodontic work.
 This method uses custom-made, clear, removable trays that put pressure on the teeth, moving them gradually into their correct position.
-This treatment is not right for people requiring more extensive orthodontic work.
-It often costs more than traditional braces.
+This treatment often costs more than traditional braces.

 Other appliances used in orthodontics include:

 TADs: Temporary anchorage devices (TADs) are mini-screws ranging from 6 to 12 millimeters in length and 1.2 to 2 millimeters in diameter.
 When needed they may be temporarily fixed to bone in the mouth to provide a fixed point from which to apply force to move teeth.
 TADs allow for more predictable tooth control.
 They are becoming more common in orthodontic treatment.